Introduction to the Pattern Race Committee

 This rating system allows to judge the evolution of the horses, race after race, but also to determine the quality of the race by the ratings that were made concerning their runners.

-At the end of every racing season in Europe, a meeting of the Supervisory Committee is held during several days for harmonizing the ratings established by the handicappers.
-They come up with a final classification which allows the Committee to publish the international ranking for 3yos as well as for 4yo and upwards.
+At the end of every racing season in Europe and the Middle East/North Africa a meeting of the Supervisory Committee is held to consider the ratings established by the handicappers.
+The Committee develops a final classification which allows the Committee to publish the international rankings for both 3 years old and older.

-The big novelty of the website is that every horse that runs in a Group PA race, no matter if it is run in Abu Dhabi, Doha, Casablanca, Istanbul or Chantilly, is rated via the same system, by the same people and according to the same handicapping scale.
+The website ensures that every horse that runs in a Group PA race, no matter if it is run in Abu Dhabi, Doha, Casablanca, Istanbul, or Chantilly, is rated via the same system, by the same people and according to the same handicapping scale.

 Weight for Age scale